-10 Top-Rated Tourist Attractions in New Haven
+12 Top-Rated Tourist Attractions in New Haven, CT

 The port of New Haven, at the mouth of the Quinnipiac River in eastern Connecticut, was founded by English Puritans in 1638, and has been famed since 1716 as the seat of Yale University.
 On the campus are several interesting attractions, among them the outstanding Yale Peabody Museum of Natural History.
-Around the city are a number of parks and natural areas worth exploring.
-Families will find plenty of things to do in East Rock Park and Lighthouse Point Park.
-The city also has a vibrant arts scene, with a variety of theaters, a symphony, and a popular summertime jazz festival that add to its appeal for tourists.
+The campus includes many of the most popular places to visit in New Haven.

 See also: Where to Stay in New Haven

-1 Yale University
+1. Yale University

 Address: 149 Elm Street, New Haven, Connecticut

-2 Yale Peabody Museum of Natural History
+3. Yale Peabody Museum of Natural History

 Housing part of Yale's large Egyptology collection, the Daily Life in Ancient Egypt gallery includes a mummy and coffin, a granite Head of Osiris, and the black diorite Bust of a Ptolemaic King.
 In the Hall of Native American Cultures are more than 300 objects ranging from tools and clothing to pottery and baskets.

 Address: 170 Whitney Avenue, New Haven, Connecticut

-4 Yale Center for British Art
+4. Yale Center for British Art

-The Yale Center for British Art displays British paintings, drawings, prints, sculptures, photographs, and other pieces, from the Elizabethan period to the modern day.
-You can see works here by Constable, Gainsborough, Hogarth, Joshua Reynolds, and Barbara Hepworth.
-Also displayed are works by Whistler and Canaletto, neither of whom were British but they were active in Britain and painted British subjects.
+The Yale Center for British Art displays British paintings, drawings, prints, sculptures, photographs, and other pieces, from the Elizabethan period to the modern day, in the most comprehensive collection outside the United Kingdom.

 Address: 1080 Chapel Street, New Haven, Connecticut

-5 The Green
+7. The Green

 Address: 165 Church Street, New Haven, Connecticut

-8 Knights of Columbus Museum
+8. Knights of Columbus Museum

-The free Knights of Columbus Museum offers displays on the history of this fraternal order, as well as art exhibits on a variety of themes.
-The facility is 77,000 square feet and features a courtyard and impressive landscaping.
-Each December and January, a special exhibit relating to Christmas often includes priceless crèche sets and figures as well as the museum's own nativity scene, designed by Florentine artist Eugenio Pattarino.
+Changing exhibits relate to various historic and social themes, and each December and January, a special exhibit relating to Christmas often includes priceless crèche sets and figures, as well as the museum's own nativity scene, designed by Florentine artist Eugenio Pattarino.

 Address: One State Street, New Haven, Connecticut

-9 Lighthouse Point Park
+10. Lighthouse Point Park

 A beach on Long Island Sound, fishing pier, and a public boat launch make this a popular park with locals.
 Although the 1840 lighthouse is not open to the public, the surrounding park area is accessible, and picnic tables are scattered throughout tree-shaded grounds.